-Barcelona is one of the most famous and visited cities in Europe and it is well known for some buildings or facts around its culture, history or current situation.
+Barcelona is one of the most famous and visited cities in Europe and it is well known for some buildings or facts about its culture, history or current situation.
 But… there are some curiosities that perhaps you don’t know about the city and that would impress you!
 Continue reading this article and you will discover them!

 1. Each year, 8 million tourists visit Barcelona, making it Europe’s third most-visited city after London and Paris.
 What’s more, with its key location on the Mediterranean Sea, the Port of Barcelona is Europe’s largest cruise port, with approximately 3.6 million cruisers passing through the port each year.

 3. There are rumours that the Eiffel Tower was initially planned for Barcelona.
-However, the local authorities rejected the proposal, as they believed that the Paris’s iconic tower would not fit with Barcelona’s architecture.
+However, the local authorities rejected the proposal, as they believed that Paris’s iconic tower would not fit with Barcelona’s architecture.
 Finally, it was built in Paris.

 5. Barcelona beaches are artificial, as there were no beaches in Barcelona until 1992.
 The seaside of Barcelona was full of local industries until the city decided to host the Olympic Games.
-Nowadays, the beaches of Barcelona have more than 4.5 km of coastline, together with bars and restaurants are one of the most visited parts for the tourists.
-However, the majority of the citizens of Barcelona go to el Maresme or Garraf beaches to avoid the crowed city beaches.
+Nowadays, the beaches of Barcelona have more than 4.5 km of coastline, together with bars and restaurants are some of the most visited parts for the tourists.
+However, the majority of the citizens of Barcelona go to el Maresme or Garraf beaches to avoid the crowded city beaches.

 6. The Sagrada Familia cathedral is known for his architect Antoni Gaudí.
 However, the initial architect was Francesc del Villar.
 After a year in the project Francesc resigned and Gaudí took the ownership of the project.
 Another curious fact about La Sagrada Familia is that it has been under construction since 1882.
 It only took 20 years to built the Great Pyramid but La Sagrada Familia is taking more than 200 years.